patniharshit/Follow-the-Moving-Leader-in-Deep-Learning/README.md

 FTML is closely related to RMSprop and Adam.
 In particular, it enjoys their nice properties, but avoids their pitfalls.
 Experimental results on a number of deep learning models and tasks demonstrate that FTML converges quickly, and is always the best (or among the best) of the various optimizers.

-We have experimented with a CNN model on MNIST dataset and LSTM model on tweets.
+We have experimented with a CNN model on MNIST dataset and LSTM model on tweets and facebook posts.

 ## Dependencies
 * Tensorflow